Skip to main content

 Resistance Band Overhead Shoulder Press

-How to Perform - Resistance Band Overhead Shoulder Press
+How to Perform the Resistance Band Overhead Shoulder Press

 1. Stand with feet hip-width apart, placing the center of the resistance band under both feet with equal tension on each side.